aparis69/aparis69.github.io/_posts/2018-4-15-Terrain Erosion On The GPU.md

 The only difficulty relies in the use of the atomicAdd function because multiple threads can be adding or removing height from a point at the same time.
 This function doesn't exist for floating point values so it forces me to use an integer array to represent height data.
 This is not perfect when you want to erode at a small scale because it will truncate the values to the nearest integers.

-But I figured that erosion is more interesting on big terrains and therefore on large scale (amplitude > 1 meter), so using integers is not that much of a problem.
+However, I figured that erosion is most interesting on big terrains and therefore on large scale (amplitude > 1 meter), so using integers is not that much of a problem.
 I use the same buffer for input and output which can lead to slightly different results depending on the execution order.
 My investigation led me to conclude that the results were not very different so I kept the most basic implementation in place.
 You can see some results in the following figures.

 <img src="https://raw.githubusercontent.com/Moon519/moon519.github.io/master/images/thermal0.png" width="480">
 <img src="https://raw.githubusercontent.com/Moon519/moon519.github.io/master/images/thermal1.png" width="480">